 The education and training model of the Ph.D.
 Program in Counseling Psychology emphasizes education in the science of psychology and the application of the professional specialization of counseling psychology.
-Our program's training and education plan is based on seven overarching principles:
+Our program's training and education plan is based on five overarching principles:

 - I. Science: The first principle concerns scholarly inquiry in psychology in a variety of professional contexts as it relates to the specialty of counseling psychology.
 The science of psychology encompasses knowledge about developmental, cognitive/affective, social/cultural, individual, and biological aspects of human functioning, processes of change, and the history and systems of psychology.
 In addition, it emphasizes basic knowledge in statistical methods and research design. - II.
 Practice: The second principle concerns the professional practice of psychology.
 We espouse a training paradigm that is sensitive to larger public health and policy issues (e.g., managed care, cultural diversity, and education).
 This training paradigm includes individual and group intervention theory and application, educational and clinical assessment and diagnosis, consultation and supervision, and evidence-based approaches to evaluating the efficacy and effectiveness of interventions. - III.
-Integration of Science and Practice: The third principle concerns the integration of science and practice.
-The science and professional practice of counseling psychology are conceptualized as interdependent processes wherein science guides professional practice and, in turn, is influenced by demands from the professional arena to meet contemporary health needs.

-- IV.
-Individual and Cultural Diversity: The fourth principle addresses individual and cultural diversity, including, but not limited to, age, color, ethnicity, gender, language, national origin, race, religion, sexual orientation, ability/disability, and socioeconomic status.
+Individual and Cultural Diversity: The third principle addresses individual and cultural diversity, including, but not limited to, age, color, ethnicity, gender, language, national origin, race, religion, sexual orientation, ability/disability, and socioeconomic status.
 In addition, this principle promotes discussion, research, and intervention related to social justice issues.
-We view this principle as integral to all of the other principles that support our philosophy. - V. Optimal Human Functioning and Adaptive Developmental Processes: The fifth principle emphasizes optimal human functioning and adaptive developmental processes that focus on assets and strengths of the person, group, and community.
-Although we recognize that part of the science of psychology involves understanding and skill development in conceptualizing, diagnosing, and treating psychological problems and issues, our program also emphasizes normative human functioning in all of its variation and diversity.
-This focus on optimal human functioning includes examining the individual from a developmental context that emphasizes normative maturational processes. - VI.
+We view this principle as integral to all of the other principles that support our philosophy. - IV.
 Professional Identity and Development.
-The sixth principle concerns our program's commitment to providing opportunities for students to develop a professional identity in the broader field of psychology and more specifically as a counseling psychologist.
+The fourth principle concerns our program's commitment to providing opportunities for students to develop a professional identity in the broader field of psychology and more specifically as a counseling psychologist.
 It includes a commitment to lifelong learning and professional development, and it is designed to support students developing specializations in areas of personal and professional interest.
-This principle reflects the reality that graduates of counseling psychology programs, including our own, develop highly diverse professional and academic pursuits and, using counseling psychology as their foundation, generate careers in a wide array of professional applications and academic and research areas. - VII.
-Legal and Ethical Issues.
-The seventh principle reflects our commitment to training in professional integrity and ethical behavior.
-This commitment includes adherence to the APA Code of Ethics as well as relevant guidelines in the field.
+This principle reflects the reality that graduates of counseling psychology programs, including our own, develop highly diverse professional and academic pursuits and, using counseling psychology as their foundation, generate careers in a wide array of professional applications and academic and research areas.

+V. Ethics, Professional Standards, and Legal Issues.
+The fifth principle reflects our commitment to training in professional integrity and ethical behavior.
+This commitment includes adherence to the APA Code of Ethics as well as relevant guidelines and laws in the field.